SR2k/sr2k.github.io/README.md

 # SR2k.top

-Switch to `v2/react` branch to learn more
+This is the deployed result.
+Switch to `v2/react` branch to access the source code.